Hazing Regulations at TAMIU

 Hazing incidents need to be reported when they occur.
 Remember that you are protected by the institution and the law.
 Anyone can report hazing they have witnessed or have knowledge of.
 Reports can be submitted through:

-In accordance with Texas Education Code Chapter 37, Section 51.936, Texas A&M International University publishes a listing of all hazing cases that took place on or off campus in the past three years where the student organization was found responsible either in the conduct process or the court system.
+In accordance with Texas Education Code § 51.936, and consistent with federal law, Texas A&M International University publishes a listing of hazing cases from the past three years that occurred on or off campus and in which a student organization was found responsible through the University conduct process or the court system.

 Laws Governing Hazing